IQSS/dataverse-puppet/example/masterless.md

 dataverse with a masterless puppet agent.
 That is: all the configuration, settings ( passwords too ) and the module live on the target host which resides somewhere on the internet or your intranet so a group of people can take a look at it.

+###Assumption
+This machine can be reached by its fully qualified domain name over port 443.

 ###Prerequisites

 * The module is tested on Centos 6.5 and Ubuntu 12 and 14 with Puppet agent 3.x.
 Installations on other platforms may fail.